qbasista/api-scraper/README.md

 aiohttp >= 3.8.1

 ### DESCRIPTION
-Python script to get data from jsonplaceholder.typicode.com api and save data to csv.
+Python scripts to get data from `jsonplaceholder.typicode.com` api and save data to csv.

 ### QUICK START